-(I originally posted this at the group music blog, Just Good Music, on 1 July 2019.
+(I originally posted this at the now-defunct group music blog, Just Good Music, on 1 July 2019.
 But the Indieweb is all about owning your content, so I’m giving it a new home here.
 Also, I finally bought his first album yesterday and have been listening to it.
 Really excellent stuff.)

 The other night I had reason to hang around the International Arrivals gate at MSP airport for several hours while the person we were waiting for was being hassled by customs agents.